ivans3m/featured-image-caption/readme.txt

 == Description ==

-Featured Image Caption is a simple WordPress plugin that extends the core Featured Image block with caption functionality.
+Diuldia Featured Image - Show Caption is a simple WordPress plugin that extends the core Featured Image block with caption functionality.
 When enabled, it displays the image caption (or title if no caption exists) below the featured image.

 **Key Features:**